“Labor Omnia Vincit” McKay Law

 Pain Management Interventions

-When conservative treatment doesn’t resolve symptoms, pain management interventions may be needed:
+When initial treatment fails, pain management interventions may be needed:

 Surgery

-• Laminectomy — removal of part of the vertebra to relieve nerve pressure
+• Microdiscectomy — removal of the herniated portion of the disc

 • Artificial disc replacement